 Here is some background on the Independent Reconciliation and Compensation Program:

-The Independent Reconciliation and Compensation Program will be administered by Washington D.C.-based Attorney Kenneth Feinberg and his colleague, Camille Biros, who have a national reputation for fairness and independence in compensating victims of clergy sexual abuse and other tragedies.
-It will be open for applications through September 30, 2019.
+The program was administered completely independent of the Diocese by Washington D.C.-based Attorney Kenneth Feinberg and his colleague, Camille Biros, who have a national reputation for fairness and independence in compensating victims of clergy sexual abuse and other tragedies.
+The program was open for applications from April 23, 2019 through Sept.
+30, 2019.